-If you’re struggling with overwhelming debt due to out of pocket expenses, know that you’re not alone.
-There are numerous resources to help you find financial relief so you can focus on what’s most important: your journey to healing.
+If you’re wondering how to get rid of medical debt that was caused by out of pocket expenses, know that you’re not alone.
+There are numerous resources to help you get emergency financial assistance so you can focus on what’s most important: your journey to healing.

 What are out of pocket expenses?

 Out of pocket expenses are medical costs that are not covered by your insurance company.
 Many insurance companies can deny coverage for certain prescription medicines, mental health care, costly cancer treatments, and chronic diseases, leaving you to pay for the full medical bill.
 Below are five shocking facts about medical expenses you need to know.

 - According to the Centers for Medicare and Medicaid Services, Americans spend over $365 billion on medical expenses that are out of pocket, each year.

 - Even with health insurance, out of pocket maximums will increase in 2020 to $8,200 for individuals, and $16,400 for families.

 - Nearly 60% of Americans have been surprised by a medical bill they thought would be covered by their insurance, reports a 2017 study from the University of Chicago.